jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) section EL 15 relating to transfers between companies in wholly-owned groups:
   (c) sections EL 16 to EL 19 relating to deductions for interest expenditure when a person borrows to invest in a residential land-rich entity.
 Bright-line disposals of residential land
-(7) Section EL 20 applies when a person sells residential land within the bright-line period and has expenditure that relates to the land for which they are allowed a deduction as a cost of revenue account property.
+(7) Section EL 20 applies when a person derives income under section CB 6A (Disposal within 2 years: bright-line test for residential land) and has expenditure that relates to the land for which they are allowed a deduction as a cost of revenue account property.
 The section also provides for the treatment of the expenditure when the sale is made to an associated person.

 ### EL 3 Definitions for this subpart
 In this subpart,—
-  - **land sales provisions** means sections CB 6A to CB 15 and CZ 39 (which relate to amounts derived from disposals of land)
+  - **land sales provisions** means sections CB 6A to CB 15 (which relate to amounts derived from disposals of land)
   - **residential income** means the following amounts that a person derives for an income year in relation to residential land:
     (a) rental income which is the amount of income the person derives under sections CC 1 to CC 2 (which relate to amounts derived from the use of land) for the income year in relation to their residential portfolio:
     (ab) income which is the amount that the person derives under section CC 3 (Financial arrangements) for the income year in relation to a loan, denominated in a foreign currency, to the extent to which that loan relates to their residential portfolio: